mad-lab-fau/cft-analysis/README.md

 Analysis of the [CFT Dataset](https://mad-srv.informatik.uni-erlangen.de/MadLab/data/health-psychology/cold-face-test-data) for the paper "Exploring the Cold Face Test as a Mechanism for Reducing Acute Psychosocial Stress Responses", submitted to *Scientific Reports* [TODO: update when published].

 #### Usage
-In order to run the code, first download the [CFT Dataset](https://mad-srv.informatik.uni-erlangen.de/MadLab/data/health-psychology/cold-face-test-data).
+In order to run the code, first download the CFT Dataset, e.g. from [OSF](https://osf.io/8fb6n/).
 Then, create a file named `config.json` in the folder `/experiments/2022_scientific_reports` with the following content:
 ```json
 {
     "base_path": "<path-to-dataset>"